c2d7fa/zt/README.md

 ## Tutorial

-In this section, I'll walk you through configuring zt, starting a new Zettelkasten and branching off with new notes.
+In this section, we'll see how to configure zt, begin a new Zettelkasten, and use follower and structure notes to start building up a library.

 #### Configure keybindings